ISBN:

 Fiction / FIC011000

-Considered daring and even shocking for some when it first appeared in the 1980s, this story has stood the test of time and revealed itself to be an enduring addition to Tremblay’s sweeping, compassionate imagination of human sensibility and passion.
+While daring, for some even shocking when it first appeared in the 1980s, this story has, like Tremblay’s entire ouevre, stood the test of time and revealed itself to be a work of both enduring and prophetic vision

 One of the most produced and the most prominent playwrights in the history of Canadian theatre, Michel Tremblay has received countless prestigious honours and accolades.
 His dramatic, literary and autobiographical works have long enjoyed remarkable international popularity, including translations of his plays that have achieved huge success in Europe, the Americas and the Middle East.